What blinds are best for your french doors? We’ve spent 130 years learning what is and what isn’t right for certain windows or doors.

 Here are our recommendations based on our years of experience.

 INTU Blinds.
 In my opinion these blinds are the perfect choice for your french doors.
 Available as either a Roller, Pleated or Venetian blinds.
 They integrate perfectly into your french doors without the need for drilling or screws.
+They also work really well in the kitchen for large french door frames.
 They become part of the doors allowing them to open fully whether the doors open inward or outward.
+If you’d like to insure appliances in your kitchen whilst fitting intu blinds click here.

 Vertical Blinds.
 These are another good solution for French Doors but only if the doors open outward if your doors open in the Vertical blinds would get damaged when you open the doors.